Crazy-Ann/gitbook_pub/GoogleApps/020-Devbytes-Google-Cast/1504180666-google-cast-sdk-for-android.md

 ** 视频介绍**

 > Learn how to cast content from Android apps to Google Cast receiver devices such as Chromecast.
-This video gives an introduction on how to build Google Cast sender applications for Android using the Google Cast SDK.Join the Google Cast Community on G+ at the following link to learn more and stay in touch with other Google Cast Developers.https://plus.google.com/communities/1...
+This video gives an introduction on how to build Google Cast sender applications for Android using the Google Cast SDK.

 ** 视频推介语 **